JeremyVyska/bc-code-intelligence-mcp/README.md

 3. **Just ask!** - Start with any prompt below

 > **Other platforms?** See the [Installation Guide](https://github.com/JeremyVyska/bc-code-intelligence-mcp/wiki/Installation-Guide) for Claude Desktop, Cursor, and more.

 ---

+## 🤝 New to AI-Assisted Development?
+Start with Parker

+If you're not sure how to work with AI tools, or you're skeptical about letting AI touch your code—**that's exactly why Parker exists**.

+Parker is a grizzled veteran who helps you work WITH AI safely:
+- Creates **reviewable proposals** instead of making direct changes
+- **Explains AI reasoning** so you understand what's happening and why
+- **Coordinates other specialists** to validate suggestions before you commit
+- Builds trust **gradually** through transparency and verification

+**Just say:**
+- "Parker, I'm new to AI development tools.
+Help me understand how this works."
+- "Parker, I don't trust AI to write my code.
+What's a safe way to start?"
+- "Parker, review what the AI just suggested before I accept it."

+Once you're comfortable, you can work directly with any specialist—but Parker's always there when you want that extra layer of verification and explanation.

+---